-The article was originally produced on June 26, 2020, some facts and prices may have changed since then.
+This article was originally produced on 26 June 2020, some facts and prices may have changed since then.

 Of course, Mercedes has also entered the electrified world and this is how I experienced their first model EQC.